-Section On-Site - either paper or digital Include in or with the Self-Study Report One ☐ Copies of school brochures and any documents or links where the school's mission and purposes and objectives are formally published whether in full or in part.
+Section On-Site - either paper or digital Include in or with the Self-Study Report One Copies of school brochures and any documents or links where the school's mission and purposes and objectives are formally published whether in full or in part.
 The school's mission statement and any other statements of purpose, core values, philosophy, and diversity used to support the mission.
-Ten pictures or five 30-second videos that richly convey the mission and culture of the school.
-Two □ School calendar, class schedules, and other materials that illustrate how the school's educational vision is put into practice. □ Curriculum descriptions and/or individual course outlines. □ List of extracurricular or co-curricular offerings. □ Papers, presentations, documents, posts or articles that have been written by school personnel that relate to the overall philosophy of the school. □ A sample professional development plan for an administrator, teacher, or staff member.
+Ten pictures or five 30-second videos that richly convey the mission and culture of the school. Тwo School calendar, class schedules, and other materials that illustrate how the school's educational vision is put into practice.
+Curriculum descriptions and/or individual course outlines.
+List of extracurricular or co-curricular offerings.
+Papers, presentations, documents, posts or articles that have been written by school personnel that relate to the overall philosophy of the school.
+A sample professional development plan for an administrator, teacher, or staff member.
 Three When appropriate, all documents will be kept confidential and treated on a need-to-know basis.
 A list of all members of the governing body including terms of service, length of time each member has served on the governing body, leadership roles (e.g. chair, treasurer, etc.), and remaining time of service for each member of the governing body.
 Copy of the original Charter of Articles of Incorporation and as amended.
 Policies regarding the evaluation, renewal, compensation, and support of the head of school.
-A list of all governing body committees including the purpose of the committees, the membership on the committees, and length of service of each member on the committees.
+A list of all governing body committees including the purpose of the committees, the membership on the committees, and length of service of each member on the governing body.
 A copy of the most recent conflict of interest statements for each member of the governing body.
-All financial oversight policies such as investment, audit, budget-to-actuals, etc. To the Chair only:
+All financial oversight policies such as investment, audit, budget-to-actuals, etc. To the Chair only: A copy of the current by-laws of the governing body.
+A copy of the governing body's most recent self-assessment (a sample assessment tool is available from NYSAIS).
+(NOTE: The individual evaluations by each member of the governing body should be available upon request.)
+Copies of current strategic or long-range planning documents.